Leadership teams: you can’t do it all by yourself!

 - Personal Development: Make sure you don’t neglect your own development.
 Your leadership skills are vital.
 At least make sure you have a coach or mentor to help you think about your own development.

 - Working well together: Even if each team member is brilliant it is still important to think about how they work together.
 Awaydays allow you to escape the daily pressures, focus on the team itself and work through issues together.

 In all these areas, independent external support can be invaluable.

 Whatever happens, never neglect your leadership team or take them for granted.
 They are one of the most decisive keys to success.

-An Action Planning Associate, David Bull has previously led four international organisations including Amnesty International UK and Unicef UK.
+An Action Planning Consultant, David Bull has previously led four international organisations including Amnesty International UK and Unicef UK.
 He led Unicef UK to become one of Britain's most successful and high-profile fundraising and campaigning charities with voluntary income of £100m.
 Now a trustee of two international NGOs, David undertakes consultancy assignments including mentoring CEOs, advising philanthropists, public speaking, and identifying international development programmes for a major new global initiative.
 He enjoys helping leaders to develop their organisations, solve problems and find innovative ways to overcome constraints and achieve ambitious results.
 In 2015, David was awarded the CBE for his humanitarian work.

 If you would like to discuss any of the issues raised in this article, including how to ensure your charity has the best leadership team, David can be contacted through Action Planning at email@example.com

 A fuller version of this article can be found at https://worldtorights.org/2018/05/21/making-your-leadership-team-the-best/